Miss Universe Vietnam

-Miss Universe Vietnam is a national beauty pageant in Vietnam to select the country's representative to the Miss Universe, one of the Big Four major international beauty pageants.
+Miss Universe Vietnam is a national beauty pageant in Vietnam to select the country's representative to Miss Universe, one of the Big Four major international beauty pageants.
 Along with Miss Vietnam and Miss World Vietnam, Miss Universe Vietnam is one of the Big Three national beauty pageants.

 The current Miss Universe Vietnam titleholder is Hương Giang from Hanoi.
-She will be the first Asian transgender woman to compete in Miss Universe pageant.
-She will represent Vietnam at Miss Universe 2025 in Bangkok, Thailand on 21st of November 2025.
+She was the first Asian transgender woman to compete in the Miss Universe pageant.
+She represented Vietnam at the Miss Universe 2025 pageant in Bangkok, Thailand on 21 November 2025.

 History

 2008-2022: Hoa hậu Hoàn vũ Việt Nam

-In 2008, Công ty Cổ phần Hoàn vũ Nha Trang was granted the national license from the Miss Universe Organization to host the Miss Universe Vietnam competition under the Vietnamese name Hoa hậu Hoàn vũ Việt Nam.
+In 2008, Công ty Cổ phần Hoàn vũ Nha Trang was granted the national license by the Miss Universe Organization to host Miss Universe Vietnam under the Vietnamese name Hoa hậu Hoàn vũ Việt Nam.

-The first official Miss Universe Vietnam contest was held the Vinpearl Land resort in Nha Trang on May 31, 2008, with 20 contestants participating.
+The first official contest was held at the Vinpearl Land resort in Nha Trang on 31 May 2008, with 20 contestants participating.
 The final included four competitions: evening gown, swimsuit, áo dài, and interview.
-The winner, Nguyễn Thùy Lâm, was host delegate for the Miss Universe 2008 pageant held July 14, 2008, also in Nha Trang.
+The winner, Nguyễn Thùy Lâm, was host delegate for the Miss Universe 2008 pageant held 14 July 2008, also in Nha Trang.

-There was no Miss Universe Vietnam held from 2009 to 2014, so the winner or runners-up of either Miss Universe Vietnam or any other national pageant could be appointed as Miss Universe Vietnam.
+There was no contest held from 2009 to 2014, so the winner or runners-up of either Miss Universe Vietnam or any other national pageant could be appointed as Miss Universe Vietnam.

-Miss Universe Vietnam 2015 was held on October 3, 2015, at Crown Convention Center in Nha Trang, Vietnam, and organised by Công ty Cổ phần Hoàn vũ Sài Gòn (Unicorp).
+Miss Universe Vietnam 2015 was held on 3 October 2015, at Crown Convention Center in Nha Trang, Vietnam, and organised by Công ty Cổ phần Hoàn vũ Sài Gòn (Unicorp).

 From 2017, the pageant was accompanied by a reality television series called I Am Miss Universe Vietnam, in which contestants are put through different challenges and training programs in each weekly episode.

-Until 2022, the pageant used to select the country's representative to the Miss Universe but ultimately changed to the current English name after losing the license in 2023.
-Now the pageant is renamed Miss Cosmo Vietnam.
+Until 2022, the pageant selected the country's representative for Miss Universe.
+The pageant changed its current English name, Miss Cosmo Vietnam after losing the license in 2023.